-- In the case of a Start-up established not over 2 years from the date of application (including Sole Trader/self-employed) not having the above documentation, a Profit & Loss Account/Income Statement, Cash Flow Projections (for a minimum of two years) and a Balance Sheet/Statement of Assets and Liabilities certified by a CPA is to be provided. - 6.
-Evidence of Private Match Financing for the project. - 7.
-Supporting Documentation including NACE code confirmation 18, GANTT Chart or Implementation Schedule.
-Any other supporting documentation (such as preparatory work and correspondence) that the Applicant deems that would add value to the application.
+- In the case of applicant, linked and partner enterprises without a legal obligation to prepare financial statements the Management Accounts (Profit & Loss Statements/Income Statement and Balance Sheet/Statement of Assets and Liabilities) certified by a CPA is to be provided. - In the case of a Sole Trader/self-employed a copy of the Income Tax Return dated within the two financial years prior to the year of submission of the application together with a Profit & Loss Statement certified by a Certified Public Accountant (CPA) together with a declaration by the Certified Public Accountant (CPA) identifying the Current and Fixed Assets as well as the Short-Term and Long-Term Liabilities of the applicant is to be provided. - In the case of a Start-up established not over 2 years from the date of application (including Sole Trader/self-employed) not having the above documentation, a Profit & Loss Account/Income Statement, Cash Flow Projections (for a minimum of two years) and a Balance Sheet/Statement of Assets and Liabilities certified by a CPA is to be provided. - 6.
+Supporting Documentation including NACE code confirmation15 and any other supporting documentation (such as preparatory work and correspondence) that the Applicant deems that would add value to the application.